civl-verifier/civl-verifier.github.io/doc.md

 In a [later section](#introducing-and-hiding-variables) we show how variables can be introduced and hidden, such that different layers have different state.

 Control layering concerns the actions and yielding procedures that exist on each layer.
-As one of the most central aspects of CIVL, this controls how the bodies of yielding procedures changes across layers.
+As one of the most central aspects of Civl, this controls how the bodies of yielding procedures changes across layers.
 In a layered concurrent program, atomic actions cannot be called directly.
 Instead, yielding procedures can call other yielding procedures.
 For example, recall that `IncrBy2` in the layered program above makes calls to procedure `Incr`, as opposed to `AtomicIncr`.